Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - WebGL and high-frequency animation scenarios are still not suitable for this path

-Therefore, the design goal of the current auto mode is:
+Therefore, the design goal of the current automatic mode is:

 - Capture key visual states at lower cost